Active Substance: empagliflozin / metformin

-Synjardy is a diabetes medicine that is used, in combination with diet and exercise, in adults with type 2 diabetes to improve the control of their blood glucose (sugar) levels.
-It contains two active substances, empagliflozin and metformin.
+Synjardy is a diabetes medicine used with diet and exercise to treat adults with type 2 diabetes.
+It contains the active substances empagliflozin and metformin.
+Synjardy is used:

-- patients whose blood glucose levels are not satisfactorily controlled by the maximum tolerated dose of metformin alone;
+- in patients whose diabetes is not sufficiently controlled by metformin alone;

-- patients who are already taking metformin and empagliflozin as separate tablets.
+- in patients who are already taking metformin and empagliflozin as separate tablets.